The Rev. David M. O'Connell, president of The Catholic University of America, has been named the next bishop of the Diocese of Trenton.

 In remarks Friday, O'Connell described the diocese, where he attended high school in Princeton, as his "second home."

-Smith, who has led the diocese since 1997, predicted Friday that the diocese would be in good hands with O'Connell, a Vincentian priest credited with expanding and improving Catholic University during his nearly 12-year tenure as president.
+Smith, who has led the diocese since 1997, predicted Friday the diocese would be "in good hands" with O'Connell, a Vincentian priest credited with expanding and improving Catholic University during his nearly 12-year tenure as president.

-Under O'Connell's leadership, the university in Washington increased its student population by 23 percent, expanded its campus 34 percent, to 193 acres, added and improved buildings, and raised $180 million, according to the Washington Post.
+Under O'Connell's leadership, the Washington, D.C. based-university increased its student population by 23 percent, expanded its campus 34 percent, to 193 acreage, added and improved building facilities, and raised $180 million, according to The Washington Post.

-In April 2008, O'Connell hosted a visit from Pope Benedict to the campus, which is also home to the John Paul II Center, an interactive museum of Catholicism and a center for advanced Catholic studies.
+In April, 2008, O'Connell hosted a visit of Pope Benedict to the campus, which is also home to the John Paul II Center, an interactive museum of Catholicism and a center for advanced Catholic studies.